Dealing with self-criticism

 We all have inner monologues.
-You know that little voice that narrates your life, reminding you to do things and probably warning you not to do things.
+That little voice that narrates your life, reminding you to do things and probably warning you not to do others.

-When an inner voice gets critical of you and what you’re doing or trying to do, it can sound sarcastic, angry, disappointed, pessimistic or just mean.
+When an inner voice gets critical of you and your actions, it can sound sarcastic, angry, disappointed, or pessimistic.
+It can also just be mean.
 Self-criticism often has an underlying theme that we are not enough.
-Maybe for you it’s not good enough, not smart enough, not pretty enough, not talented enough, not [fill in the blank] enough.
+Maybe for you, it’s not good enough, not smart enough, not pretty enough, not talented enough, not [fill in the blank] enough.

-Sometimes self-criticism is so rooted in our way of thinking that we can’t tell the difference between the self-critic and our real point of view.
-This way the negative thoughts we have can firmly become facts in our mind.
+Sometimes self-criticism is so rooted in our way of thinking, we can’t tell the difference between the self-critic and our real point of view.
+This way the negative thoughts can become facts in our minds.

 The problem with self-criticism

-Studies show self-criticism does the opposite.
-It reduces our chances of achieving our goals and can actually slow our progress.
-Critical self-talk can be destructive, crushing motivation and leading to procrastination.
-It can slow us down and drain our energy.
-It can damage our self-esteem.
+Studies show self-criticism can reduce our chances of achieving our goals and can actually slow our progress.
+Critical self-talk can crush motivation.
+It can lead to procrastination and slow us down.
+Negative self-talk can drain our energy and damage our self-esteem.

-In Jigsaw, we get young people to listen to and challenge their inner critic.
+In Jigsaw, we work with young people to listen to and challenge their inner critics.

 Understanding where self-criticism comes from

-In Jigsaw, when we support young people whose self-criticism is affecting their wellbeing, we ask them to try to understand their self-critic better.
-That usually means asking, who does it sounds like?
-Does it speak like someone that bullied you in school?
+Does it speak like someone who bullied you in school?
 Does it remind you of an overly critical parent or relative?
 A harsh teacher?
 Or someone you had a difficult relationship with?

-Some teenagers find that when they were younger, their parents or a teacher used some harsh words to try to get them to do something.
-These early experiences leave an impression on them.
-They think that if they’re really hard on themselves they’ll get things done, or at least make the people around them happy.
+Some young people found when they were younger, their parents or a teacher used harsh words to get them to do something.
+These early experiences leave an impression.
+We can think we need to be really hard on ourselves to get stuff done, or at least meet other people’s expectations.

-Borrowing someone else’s words or attitudes and adopting them as our own is called internalising.
-There are times we can have very good reasons for internalising someone who is critical of us.
-It can help us predict an attack from them, and give us the chance to avert it.
-Self-criticism can be a misguided way to protect ourselves.
+Borrowing someone else’s critical words or attitudes and adopting them as our own is called internalising.
+There are times we have good reason for doing this.
+It can help us predict an attack, and give us the chance to avoid it.
+Self-criticism can be developed by trying to protect ourselves.

-If this sounds familiar, know that you don’t want or need an inner critic to be in the passenger seat for the rest of your life.
+If this sounds familiar, be aware you don’t want or need an inner critic in your ear for your whole life.
 There are ways to turn down the volume on it.
-Recognising that it is there and where it came from will already reduce its power.
+Recognise it is there, and where it came from.
+This should already reduce its power.

 The great antidote to self-criticism